 How we and everyone we know can participate:

-- Tell your story: What is a burning question that drives your work?
+Tell us about you: What is a burning question that drives your work?
 How did you get started and what hurdles have you met along the way?
 Which doubts do you have about the work you are doing and the path forward?
 What kind of support would you like to offer others traveling a similar path?

-We look forward to meeting and talking you!
+We look forward to meeting you and talking to you!

 The comment threads in the topics are “nested,” which means you should choose to reply to a specific comment in most cases (the ‘reply’ at the bottom right of the comment), rather than reply to the whole topic (the blue ‘reply’ button at the bottom of the topic).

 To start a new topic, select the subcategory that is most appropriate from the dropdown menu below where you enter a title.
-For example, if it is your own story, then Tell Your Story is the correct location.
+For example, if it is your own story, then Tell Us About You is the correct location.
 But don’t start a new topic when it is better to continue a current conversation.
 Topic clutter can become a problem…

 The research analysis considers content collected through http://edgeryders.eu, subject to online ethnographic analysis and semantic social network analysis.

 Beyond the research project, we are a community: We use the tools offered by this platform to help connect people with mutual interests, concerns and complimentary skills.
 The online conversation runs in parallel with events all over Europe to meet and share constructive approaches.
-Anyone is welcome to participate from and beyond our focus countries (Czech Republic, Poland, Serbia).
+Anyone is welcome to participate, either in English or in their native language.

 The project is funded by the European Commission under grant agreement number 825652 from 2019-2021.

-This conversation is hosted by Edgeryders, in partnership with: Aarhus University (Denmark), Universytet Warsawski (Poland), Resonance Design (Netherlandss), Nesta ( United Kingdom) and the City of Amsterdam.
+This conversation is hosted by Edgeryders OÜ, in partnership with: Aarhus University (Denmark), University of Warsaw (Poland), Resonance Design (Netherlands), Nesta (United Kingdom), Nesta Italia (Italy) and the City of Amsterdam (Netherlands).